9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 How did rotary die cutting make “peel-and-stick” life feel effortless?

-Then labels wrinkle, peel, and get rejected at the dock.
+Then labels wrinkle, lift, or get rejected at the dock.

 It’s a throughput problem.